cellgeni/docs/docs/source/rclone.rst

 Mounting allows you to access your remote file system from your local filesystem.
 The official mount documentation can be found on their `website <https://rclone.org/commands/rclone_mount/>`__.

 #.
 Firstly, you want to create a directory to be mounted ``mkdir -p ~/mount/gdrive/``
 #.
-Next, you want to mount the remote storage file system to this path ``rclone mount gdrive:/ ~/mount/gdrive/ --daemon --vfs-cache-mode full``
+Next, you want to mount the remote storage file system to this path ``rclone mount gdrive:/ ~/mount/gdrive/ --daemon``
 #.
 Check is works by doing ``ls ~/mount/gdrive/`` and you should see your remote storage files linked.

 .. note::